 • Do not bring bags into the Library.
 Only small purses and laptops are allowed.
 Lockers are provided to the left of the reception area.

 • Coats and jackets may not be brought into the Library.
 There are hangers to the left of the reception area.

 • Mobile phones may not be used in the Library.

-Patrons have access to a self-service book scanner.
+Patrons have access to a free self-service book scanner.
 Please take care when scanning or taking digital photographs of the Library’s books.
 We ask that patrons refrain from photocopying the books because of the damage it causes.

 If the Library seems cold it is because the AAR has one general heating system and the hours the heat is on reflect the needs of the residents of the building.
 Be sure to dress warmly during the winter.

 The Library welcomes the gift of books in its areas of collecting – Classical Studies, the Italian Middle Ages and Renaissance -- especially Art and Architecture, but also Political, Social and Intellectual History -- Italian Language and Literature (highly selectively), Contemporary Art Theory (highly selectively), and Medieval, Renaissance, and Baroque Music (highly selectively) -- whether single volumes or entire collections.